Optimizing Energy-Harvesting Hybrid VLC/RF Networks with Random Receiver Orientation: Numerical Results

 \section{Numerical Results}

-In this section, we demonstrate the performance of hybrid VLC-RF scheme under consideration as in Fig.~\ref{fig:system_model} using computer simulations.
-For the convenience of the reader, unless otherwise stated, the channel and system parameters are summarized in Table \ref{table1}.
+In this section, we evaluate the performance of the hybrid VLC-RF scheme depicted in Fig.~\ref{fig:system_model} using computer simulations.
+For the convenience of the reader, unless otherwise stated, the channel and system parameters are summarized in Table~\ref{table1}.